 As we value our motorbikes and our business depends on them, we maintain them to the highest standards.
 Should a breakdown occur though, we’ll do our best to get it repaired quickly.
-In the meantime, if you’re driving one of ours.
 We don’t have an obligation to replace a motorcycle that has been rendered inoperable due to a traffic accident.

 All our homestays and hotels have an internet connection which you can access through wifi.
-Just make sure that you have smart phone with you and this isn't normally a problem.
+Just make sure that you have your smart phone with you and this isn't normally a problem.

 When is the best time to come to the north of Vietnam for a tour?

-In the North, there’s no best time to ride.
-There are four distinct seasons, each with its own unique advantages.
+There isn't really any particular 'best time' to ride.
+While in the North there are four distinct seasons, each with its own unique advantages.
 Summer runs from April to October, winter from November to March.
-Hottest months are June and August, the coldest month is February.
-Expect the possibility of rain from April to August, while winter months are normally dry except when a winter storm settles in.
+The warmest months are usually June to August, the coldest month is usually February.
+Expect the possibility of some rain between April to August, the winter months are normally dry except when a winter storm may pass through.

 How long do we ride each day?

 A difficult question as in most cases we ride from morning to the late afternoon but on average not more than 200km per day.
 We try to get on the road early to make the most of the day and we enjoy plenty of lengthy stops to take in the amazing people, sights and scenery.
 On longer tours, we can accommodate a rest day from the saddle.
 Our bikes all have extra padding in the seats.
 Expect at least five hours driving time per day, but with plenty of stops this is likely to fly by.

 What’s the minimum time to complete a good ride?